May 10, 2023

 The difference between fractional shares and whole shares

-A whole share is a single unit of a company’s stock, a mutual fund, or some other investment.
+A whole share is a single share of a company’s stock, an ETF, or some other investment.
 Shareholders might sell for a profit, receive dividends, and vote on important company issues.
-But whole shares can cost hundreds or even thousands of dollars, putting them out of reach for many investors.
+But whole shares can cost hundreds or even thousands of dollars, putting them far out of reach for many investors.